monkphin/Colour-Forge/TESTING.md

 </details>

 ### Stage Ordering Issues.
-Found an issue late in development where when updating a single stage of a multistage recipe, the stages would reorder.
-This seems very hit and miss where it doesn't always seem to occur on recipe editing.
+Late in development, I discovered an issue where updating a single stage within a multi-stage recipe would sometimes cause the stages to reorder unexpectedly.
+This behaviour is inconsistent, as it does not always occur during recipe editing, making it difficult to predict or replicate reliably.

 <details>
 <summary>Sorting Bug</summary>